 Don’t let yourself get stuck without content ideas.
 Plan your content ahead of time so you’ll always have something fresh waiting to be produced.
 This will make coming up with videos that much easier on you in the long run and will also help to keep you focused.

 Think about how many times a week or a month you’d want to upload new videos.
 Make sure you don’t bite off more than you can chew and keep your schedule simple - if you’re working a full-time job, you obviously won’t have the time to produce new videos every day, so don’t even go there.
 You’ll be doomed to fail.
 Instead, opt for a more flexible schedule.
 However, if you’re unemployed (for example), you might want to consider a more intense posting schedule.
 The most important thing is to set a schedule that you can keep up with.
+In addition, try to find the right time to publish your videos to optimize your future video performance.

 YouTuber burnout is a real thing that a lot of creators struggle with on the platform.
 Over the years, a lot of famous creators mentioned they felt “burnt out” from doing YouTube full time.